 The works of Donald Trump provide examples of:

 - Brooklyn Rage: Made efforts to cultivate this image over the years, despite not being native.
 Trump's persona is that of a straight-talking, tough New Yorker whose face resembles a pit bull in repose.

-- Catchphrase: "You're fired."
-Inverted regularly in the season finales of The Apprentice, when he announces "You're hired."
+- Catchphrase: From The Apprentice, "[Insert name here], you're fired."
+Inverted regularly in season finales, when he announces "You're hired."